 If you were redirected to this page, you fell for our phishing simulation.
-Don't worry, this was just a test - no passwords were captured, and your DocuSign account is not in danger
+Don't worry, this was just a test - no passwords were captured, and your ShareFile account is not in danger

 This phishing simulation was designed to emulate an attack where a hacker sends out targeted phishing emails to SEM employees and our advisors.

 Phishing attacks continue to be extremely widespread and one of the most effective ways for a hacker to gain access to you and your company.
-SEM will periodically conduct phishing simulations to make sure that we and our business partners are aware of the techniques used by cyber criminals.
+SEM conducts periodic phishing simulations to make sure that we and our business partners are aware of the techniques used by cyber criminals.
 When it comes to security, your success is our success and vice versa.

 Let's review some “red flags” in this simulated attack: